ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/05-creating-container-images.md

 Let's rework our container to run some code written in the Python programming language.

-Open a second terminal window, and change into an empty scratch directory.
-I will call this the "working shell" and the other terminal window from above the "image building shell".
+You will need two shell windows.
+You can continue using the shell you've used so far in this lesson, let's call that the "image building shell".
+Let's refer to the new shell window that you open as the "testing shell".

-Open the Dockerfile you created above with your favourite editor, and change its contents to match the following:
+Open the `Dockerfile` you created above with your favourite editor, and change its contents to match the following:
 ~~~
 FROM python:3

 WORKDIR /usr/src/app

-COPY requirements.txt ./
-RUN pip install --no-cache-dir -r requirements.txt

 COPY test.py .